 - Bitter Apple Spray – If your puppy likes to bite (of course he bites, he’s a puppy) then you’ll want some of this handy.

 - Poop Bags – Got Puppy? then…YOU Got Poop!
 These poop bags are eco-friendly!

-BONUS: Snuggle Puppy – New Puppy Starter Kit – At the suggestion of one of our readers we purchased this for our current puppy, Charlie Bear.
+BONUS for 2019: Snuggle Puppy – New Puppy Starter Kit – At the suggestion of one of our readers we purchased this for our current puppy, Charlie Bear.
 If you’re a regular reader then you probably know about our trials and tribulations crate training puppies especially Stetson.
 This little stuffed toy comes with a warmer and a little heart beat so your new puppy doesn’t feel alone his first night away from his litter.